nestordemeure/breviarium/data/english.md

 ### Not Losing a Bargain

-If you are contesting an outcome with someone by betting on it, at the same time have another person bet the same amount on the opposite outcome, and so you will lose nothing.
+If you are betting with someone on the outcome of something, at the same time bet the same amount with another person on the opposite outcome of the same thing, and thus you will lose nothing.

 In burdensome contracts, include indeterminate conditions that can be interpreted more broadly or narrowly, e.g. that upon the city's surrender you will preserve everything, if no uprising is incited - do not specify publicly or privately, by your men or others.
 If necessary and fairness demands, you will reject the agreements.